-S-FEEL supports all FEEL data types: number, string, boolean, day time duration, year month duration, time and date, although with a simplified definition for some of them.
+S-FEEL supports all FEEL data types: number, string, boolean, day time durationdays and time duration, year month duration years and months duration, time and date, although with a simplified definition for some of them.

 S-FEEL number has the same literal and values spaces as the XML Schema decimal datatype.
 Implementations are allowed to limit precision to 34 decimal digits and to round toward the nearest neighbor with ties favoring the even neighbor.
-Notice that "precision is not reflected in this value space: the number 2.0 is not distinct from the number 2.00" [XSD].
-Notice, also, that this value space is totally ordered.
+Notice that "precision is not reflected in this value space: the number 2.0 is not distinct from the number 2.00" [XSDXML Schema] Notice, also, that this value space is totally ordered.
 The definition of S-FEEL number is a simplification over the definition of FEEL number.